 GRE Test Requirements

-*Due to COVID-19, the Center for Bioinformatics and Computational Biology is waiving the GRE requirement, and not considering GRE scores for our graduate program applicants this year for Spring 2022 and Fall 2022 applicants*
+*Due to COVID-19, the Center for Bioinformatics and Computational Biology is waiving the GRE requirement, and not considering GRE scores for our graduate program applicants through at least Fall 2023*

 We require the following minimum scores on the Graduate Record Examination (GRE):